ColeJMitchell/8-puzzle-piece-problem/README.md

 **Overview**
 1. The goal of this side project is to use A* to solve 8 piece sliding puzzles.
 2. My heuristic or h(n) is the total manhattan distance of every tile to its goal position.
-3. My calculation for how far my algorithm has gone is the current depth of the search tree of g(n).
+3. My calculation for how far my algorithm has gone is the current depth of the search tree or g(n).
 4. My algorithm works by minimizing f(n) which is h(n) + g(n).
 5. If the current path exceeds a path that is earlier in the tree my algorithm resets the board to the earlier and cheaper state.